 The ketogenic diet has many unique benefits that no other diet can replicate, and they are probably not what you think they are.
 Many myths have been circulating the internet about why the ketogenic diet provides such incredible results.

-Some scientists say that the magic effects of keto are due to how it reduces insulin levels, freeing fat from fat cells.
+Some scientists say that the magic effects of keto are due to how it reduces insulin levels, freeing fat from fat cells and improves brain function.
 Others say that the ketogenic diet has a significant metabolic advantage, which leads to more calories burned than on any other diet.

 Although there may be a shred of truth behind these hypotheses, they are all being blown out of proportion.
 By misinterpreting the available evidence, many low-carb proponents have been perpetuating so many inaccurate assumptions that the legitimate advantages of following the ketogenic diet are getting lost in the shadow of controversy.